axibase/axibase-charts-vscode/server/descriptions.md

 ## forecastssagroupautounion

 Join eigenvectors from automatically created groups into custom groups.
-Multiple custom groups are separated using semi-colon.
-Joined groups are listed using comma as a separator and hyphen for range.
-For example, custom group `A,B,D` contains eigenvectors from automatic groups `A`,`B` and `D`.
-Custom group `A,C-E` contains eigenvectors from automatic groups `A`,`C`,`D`,`E`.
+Multiple custom groups are separated using comma.
+Groups within the custom group are enumerated using semi-colon as a separator or hyphen for range.
+For example, custom group `A;B;D` contains eigenvectors from automatic groups `A`, `B` and `D`.
+Custom group `A;C-E` contains eigenvectors from automatic groups `A`,`C`,`D`,`E`.

 ## forecastssagroupmanualgroups

 Join eigenvectors using their index into custom groups.
-Multiple custom groups are separated using semi-colon.
-Joined indexes are enumerated using comma as a separator and hyphen for range.
-For example, custom group `1,3-6` contains eigenvectors with indexes `1`,`3`,`4`,`5` and `6`.
+Multiple custom groups are separated using comma.
+Eigenvectors within the same group are enumerated using semi-colon as a separator or hyphen for range.
+For example, custom group `1;3-6` contains eigenvectors with indexes `1`, `3`, `4`, `5` and `6`.

 ## forecastssareconstructaveragingfunction